san098765432/Password-Generator/README.md

 # Week3Homework

 # DESCRIPTION
 I want to create a randomly generated password which provides a high level of security.
-It must meet specific criteria in order to be effective.
 # USER STORY

 AS AN employee with access to sensitive data